 Figures released by Play Therapy UK suggest between 77% and 84% of children referred to play therapy experience positive change.

 Some of the specific benefits children can gain from play therapy include:

-- Reduced anxiety about traumatic events.
+Reduced anxiety about traumatic events.

-- Improved confidence and a sense of competence.
+Improved confidence, self-respect, and sense of competence.

-- Improved ability to trust themselves and others.
+Improved ability to trust themselves and others.

-- Enhanced creativity and playfulness.
+Enhanced creativity and playfulness.

 Learning and developing healthy coping strategies and creative problem-solving.

 Increased ability to express themselves and their feelings

 Improvement of language, fine and gross motor skills.